nate-levine/nate-levine.com/README.md

   * [GitHub](https://github.com/)

 # 📋 Development Plans
+! = To-do before website launch

 ## DOING:
-  * Implement SEO component.
+!
+Convert .webp images to .png or .jpg

 ## TO-DO:
 ### *Content*
-* Port projects from old website to new website in short-form article format.
+!
+Port projects from old website to new website in short-form article format.
-* Assign more descriptive and concise tags to each article
+  !
+Add project filter to About section

 ### *Features:*
-* Search engine optimization:
-  * ...
+* Implement rich results (images, meaningful descriptions) for SEO
+* Clicking tags on an article should redirect to a list of articles with that tag
+* Implement a less rudimentary related articles algorithms
+  * Make tag order weighted?

 ### *Housekeeping*
-* Convert .webp images to .png or .jpg
-* Fix errors and warnings.
+!
+Fix errors and warnings.
 * Refactor especially messy code.
-* Fix typos, grammer, and generally improve the way some articles are worded.
+!
+Fix typos, grammar, and generally improve the way some articles are worded.
-* Commented all code.
+* Comment all code

 ### *Future Plans*
-* Create a newsletter
+* Create a newsletter, and add a page for that on the site

 # 🔄 Changelog
 | Date | Changes |